 Regional representatives from Network Rail were engaged as part of the IDP process to fully understand the infrastructure needs, requirements, deficits, and opportunities pertaining to rail provision, accessibility, and connectivity.
 A number of schemes and interventions were raised, albeit at an early stage of development and with limited details available, including the potential to increase frequency of Thameslink services through the central London core (which, if delivered, may or may not increase frequency of services through St Albans), as well as space optimisation schemes around railway stations such as St Albans Abbey station and Harpenden station which propose to re-purpose existing land use for new retail and residential land uses.
 Potential improvements to the Abbey Line were also discussed, in particular challenges around the Cotton Mill Lane level crossing, where there are existing safety issues that could be exacerbated by any increase in services on the Abbey Line.
+Additionally, there are ambitions to increase the frequency of passenger services on the Abbey Line.

 In the engagement, concerns were also raised around the impact of the proposed expansion of Hemel Hempstead on the nearby railway stations (Hemel Hempstead station and Apsley station) and the need to improve and expand station facilities, as necessary, to reflect increased demand for rail services.
+The proposed introduction of HERT, as well as other improvements to public transport and active travel provision, would help to mitigate potential capacity constraints at the railway stations in the District by providing enhanced connectivity to and from the stations.